thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

 This works for greenfield or flexible systems.
 Because the organisational structure defines the possible system designs at our disposal.

 However, this cannot work for long-lived, rigid systems in mature organisations because of the [*Reverse Conway’s Law*](#the-reverse-conways-law-the-legacy-reality).
 We cannot simply reorganise.
-Once the system design matures, the system becomes long-lived and gained expressions in couplings that constrain, the system design imposes itself on the organisational design.
+Once the system design matures, the system becomes long-lived and gains expressions in couplings that constrain; the system design imposes itself on the organisational design.
 Now it is the system that is a force on our organisation.
 This closes the option space for designing our organisation.

 Here is the nuance.
 The Inverse Conway's Manoeuvre is often sold as a universal silver bullet ("just re-org into feature teams or product teams"), when in truth it only works for greenfield or highly decoupled software products.
 In long-lived, legacy systems, applying this naively leads straight into the wall.
 This "*Greenfield Assumption*" warns of the danger, the delusion, of applying a greenfield technique as a blanket solution without doing the hard work of redesigning systems.